Sign-up to a data breach claim today - use our quick and easy form to begin your claim for thousands of pounds in compensation.

 Configuration and access management errors have previously been highlighted as key problems which could provoke cloud data leaks.
 This is an area to keep a close eye on for organisations across the UK and beyond.

 Many well-known companies have experienced cloud data leaks over the years, some of which have exposed private customer data.
-Pfizer, the pharmaceutical giant responsible for the coronavirus vaccine, reportedly suffered a major breach in October last year, after Google Cloud storage bucket that had been misconfigured reportedly allowed the exposure of conversations with patients taking Pfizer’s prescription drugs and the customer support service.
+Pfizer, the pharmaceutical giant responsible for the coronavirus vaccine, reportedly suffered a major breach in October last year, after a Google Cloud storage bucket that had been misconfigured reportedly allowed the exposure of conversations with patients taking Pfizer’s prescription drugs and the customer support service.
 Confidential medical information, full names, email addresses, and home addresses were leaked, potentially putting victims at risk of fraudulent communication.

 Similarly, the Virgin Media data breach exposed the personal information of around 900,000 UK victims in March 2020, when it was revealed that an unsecured marketing database had left data accessible online for 10 months.
 We are currently leading a group action claim for victims of the data breach.